 There are similarities among these products.
-But more importantly there are differences.
+But more importantly, there are differences.
 One of the most fundamental is whether they integrate well with email vs. trying to eliminate it altogether.
-Which brings us to the title of this post.
+This brings us to the title of this post.

 But it's also true email is still an intoxicating drug; the heroin of basic business applications.
 Once you are addicted it is nearly impossible to quit.

-So how do you get people to change how they work, when you know the vast majority of organizations – except maybe tech co’s where most people are young and/or tech savvy – there are going to be people who don’t want to change (leave email behind).
+So how do you get people to change how they work when you know the vast majority of organizations – except maybe tech companies where most people are young and/or tech-savvy – there are going to be people who don't want to change (leave email behind).